-Light, bright, white hallways may be all the rage right now.
+Light and bright hallways may be all the rage right now.
 But if you want to go for something different, why not take your hallway to the dark side with deep shades of black, grey, green and navy?
 Colours like these will instantly add depth and character to your home, especially paired with eclectic patterns.
 Ready to give it a try?
-Here are a few ways you can add a touch of dark to your hallway.
+Here are our favourite dark hallway ideas for adding a touch of dark to your hallway.

 Dark decor pieces are a great way to add some dark elements without it costing a fortune.
 You can add dark coloured photo frames, a candle or two and even a dark vase.

 If you really want to go all out, paint your walls dark!
-A feature wall or a half and half wall looks awesome when done with dark paint!
+A feature wall or a half wall looks awesome when done with dark paint!

 1. Dark navy hallway